polyccon/a---rest-ful---to---do/README.md

 6. Run the command: `python3 run.py`
 7. Open 'http://localhost:8000' in your browser (or not necessarily)
 8. You are now ready to make requests to the endpoints
-9. To run the tests, command is: `pytest`
+9. To run the tests, you need to be located at the root of this directory and run the command: `pytest`
 10. Deactivate the environment when the code exits: deactivate